Facebook Spreads Viruses Too. Here’s How to Stay Protected

 If you have an Android phone, you can look for unknown programs on your device, then delete them yourself.
-As for iPhone owners, we recommend reading this article in case of any unusual activity on the device.
-You should also read our guide on How to remove viruses from your iPhone or iPad.
+As for iOS users, we recommend check your iPhone for malware in case of any unusual activity on the device.

 * * *

 Indeed, there are many ways cybercriminals can use Facebook to target you.
 That’s why you should secure your social media life by following these simple steps: